The History of ESF Dream Camp

 In 1982, at ages 15 and 11, the spirited Rouse brothers (Michael and Bill) started a summer day camp.
 The Haverford School in Haverford, PA donated use of their facilities on the condition that ESF provide camp scholarships for at least two children who could not afford to attend.
 In running this camp, the brothers experienced firsthand how something as simple as a summer camp could make a difference in a child’s life.
-After years of providing full camp scholarships, the Rouse brothers created ESF Dream Camp Foundation in 1998 to put structure behind their philanthropic efforts.
-Today, Dream Camp serves low-income students throughout Hartford, CT and Philadelphia, PA, delivering innovative year-long programming with a holistic approach.
-Since its founding, Dream Camp has provided over 9,000 scholarships to students in need for their After School Academy and award-winning Summer Camp.
+After exponential growth and expansion, a camp parent at their Greenwich Academy location named Mr. Paul Raether, partnered with the duo to create the first location that was 100% scholarship based at his alma mater Trinity College in Hartford, CT.
+After a successful launch of ESF Dream Camp at Trinity, the Rouse brothers created the ESF Dream Camp Foundation in 2002 to put more structure behind their philanthropic efforts.

 Dream Meals